ska-telescope/developer.skatelescope.org/src/about/teams-responsibilities.rst

 The SKA PO is responsible for:

-  * Maintaining the team backlog
+  * Maintaining the team backlog.
-  * Ensuring all tickets are following the :doc:`SKA Definition of Done </policies/definition-of-done>`
+  * Ensuring all tickets are following the :doc:`SKA Definition of Done </policies/definition-of-done>`.
-  * Providing the iteration goals and an overall description of tickets that will be undertaken in the iteration during the iteration planning
+  * Providing the iteration goals and an overall description of tickets that will be undertaken in the iteration during the iteration planning.
-  * Attending the DSUs and helping the team with any questions related to the work
+  * Attending the DSUs and helping the team with any questions related to the work.
-  * Clarifying any questions/issues about the features with the FOs
+  * Clarifying any questions/issues about the features with the FOs.
-  * Attenting the related SAFe meetings and organising the material for them working with the SM
+  * Attending the related SAFe meetings and organising the material for them working with the SM.
-  * Helping FOs in backlog prioritisation/definition for the next PI
+  * Helping FOs in backlog prioritisation/definition for the next PI.